 I’m an experienced proofreader and editor, and I work with students of all levels as well as academics and academic publishers.
 When you email me we can discuss your specific requirements.
 The following is a general outline of what the process of proofreading or copy-editing involves.

 Make sure you choose the correct service: proofreading is only for minor, unintentional errors, not for consistent isues with language.
 For the latter, copy-editing is required.
+Proofreading is carried out on a final version of your text, while copy-editing is a more fundamental edit that can also be carried out on a less polished draft.

 My rate for copy-editing and proofreading (see Services) is an hourly rate, based on number of words.
-My quoted working rate can vary, though usually not by much: the length of time I require can be both longer and shorter than my estimate, depending on the amount of editing your work requires.
+My quoted working rate can vary, though usually not by much.
+The length of time I require can be both longer and shorter than my estimate, depending on the amount of editing your work requires.
 If not much is required, you will save money!

-I will always try to complete your project in the fewest number of hours, but I won’t sacrifice quality for speed.
+I will always try to complete your project in the fewest number of hours, but I never sacrifice quality for speed.
 I am happy to agree on an upper price limit to make sure that the project stays within your budget.
 My estimated rate has proved pretty accurate over the years, so don’t worry about it deviating too much.

 Note that the total amount of hours estimated for a project is not completed consecutively.
 I have to take regular breaks in order to maintain my concentration, so that I can work to the highest standard; you are only charged for the time I actually spend working.
 What this means in practice is that an eight-hour estimate will actually take more than one day to be completed.